varunmadhavam/RTL_Design_With_SKY130/README.md

 The workshop intends to cover in detail the step marked in red, that is **logic synthesis**

 ## What is logic synthesis .!?
-Logic sysnthesis is the process of translating the a RTL Desing, which is the behavioral represntation of a specifications, usaully written in some HDL language like verilog, to a gate level netlist.
+Logic sysnthesis is the process of translating your RTL Desing, which is the behavioral represntation of some specifications, usaully written in a HDL language like verilog, to a gate level netlist.
 The netlist contains a set of gates and connections between them as per the description. ......

+## Why is it important .!?

 # Day1 - Introduction to Verilog RTL Design and Synthesis
 1. Setting Up the Lab.